mchav/dataframe/docs/exploratory_data_analysis_primer.md

 ## Univariate non-graphical analysis

 Univariate non-graphical analysis should give us a sense of the distribution of our datasets variables.
 In the real world our variables are measurable characteristics.
 How they are distributed (the "sample distribution") and this may often help us estimate the overall distribution ("population distribution") of the variable.
-For example, if our variable was finishing times for a race, our analysis should be able to answer questions like what was the slowest time, what time did people tend to run, who was the fastest etc.
+For example, if our variable was finishing times for a race, our analysis should be able to answer questions like what was the slowest time, what time did people tend to run, who was the fastest, were all times recorded etc.

 For categorical data the best univariate non-graphical analysis is a tabulation of the frequency of each category.